gusk9999/MacOS-Ventura-Lenovo330s-15ikb/README.md

 -Clean Installation

--Change WIFI/Bluetooth ITLWM(for Intel chips) Kext with your own kext for your wifi chip.
+-Change WIFI/Bluetooth ITLWM(for Intel chips) Kext with your own kext for your wifi chip and add to Kernel section on config.plis(Disable old kext).

 -For Icloud support generate smbios serial with OCAuxiliaryTools-->PI-->and Generate Buttons